-Rijeka Crnojevica & Lake Skadar
+1. Rijeka Crnojevica & Lake Skadar

 With its charming and medieval vibes, the cute town is the perfect place to let go of all your worries and just enjoy the peaceful and tranquil atmosphere.
 It may even make you feel taken back to earlier centuries.

 The river running through this place carries the same name as the lovely town.
-If you follow the bumpy mountain road which leads from Lake Skadar to Podgorica, you’ll find tons of amazing viewpoints on your way.
+If you follow the bumpy mountain road that leads from Lake Skadar to Podgorica, you’ll find tons of amazing viewpoints on your way.

 Stari Bar – also called Old Bar – is another enchanting small town situated at the foot of Mount Rumija and one of the best places to visit in Montenegro.

 Probably the most famous place in this town is the old fortress.
 Due to its amazing location, it offers a stunning panoramic view of Stari Bar with the mountains in the background.

 Be careful with the choice of your footwear, otherwise, the street can be very slippery!
 (I speak from experience :D)

 It actually consists of two parts: The old part which is surrounded by an old city wall, and the newer place where you can find chic boutiques, hip bars, and great restaurants.

-Its foundation dates back 2500 years and after the city was destroyed by an earthquake in 1979, people completely rebuilt it in the manner of the original.
+Its foundation dates back 2,500 years and after the city was destroyed by an earthquake in 1979, people completely rebuilt it in the manner of the original.

 Whether you want to experience party life in Montenegro or merely discover the history of the country, Budva is definitely the perfect place as it offers both.

 Unfortunately, this makes it also one of the most touristy and packed places.
 Therefore I would highly recommend you to head there early in the morning to avoid the crowds.

 One of the best things to do in Kotor is to discover all its hidden corners and gems by casually walking around.

 Another activity you shouldn’t miss doing is to climb the city walls to St John’s Fortress which is located 260 meters above the city.
 The view up there is truly out of this world!

-However, this hike is not for everyone as it’s an endless journey of climbing 1350 steep stairs and you should be mentally and physically prepared for it.
+However, this hike is not for everyone as it’s an endless journey of climbing 1,350 steep stairs and you should be mentally and physically prepared for it.
 Therefore I have the following tips for you:

-Bring enough water and maybe some snacks
+- Bring enough water and maybe some snacks

-Plan at least 3 hours for the entire hike
+- Plan at least 3 hours for the entire hike

-Wear the right shoes!
+- Wear the right shoes!
 (Speaking from experience again lol)

-Avoid midday heat (Early in the morning is the best time)
+- Avoid midday heat (Early in the morning is the best time)

-Take some breaks every now and then
+- Take some breaks every now and then

 Even though it is a really tough way up there, the view is definitely worth the exhausting climb!

-Located only 20 minutes away from Kotor, the charming fishing village Perast is another stop you should consider on your journey through Montenegro.
+Located only 20 minutes away from Kotor, the charming fishing village of Perast is another stop you should consider on your journey through Montenegro.

 Thus it’s the complete opposite of Kotor which makes it the perfect place to relax after an adventurous time in Kotor.

-Lovcen National Park
+6. Lovcen National Park

 Besides all these lovely towns and cities, the small country at the Adriatic Sea captivates with its uniquely formed landscape.

 It offers a fascinating 360-degree view and on clear days it’s even possible to spot Kotor in the distance.
-Moreover, even the street leading you to the high vantage point is already an adventurous journey for itself!
+Moreover, even the street leading you to the high vantage point is already an adventurous journey in itself!

-Durmitor National Park & Black Lake
+7. Durmitor National Park & Black Lake

 First of all, visiting Black Lake and driving through Durmitor were my absolute highlights of the entire trip!
 During our visit there, I felt like I was in the movie “The Land Before Time”.

-Hordes of sheep; cows and horses, rough mountain peaks and untouched nature as far as the eye can see: Welcome to Durmitor National Park!
+Hordes of sheep; cows and horses, rough mountain peaks, and untouched nature as far as the eye can see: Welcome to Durmitor National Park!
 With its endless hiking paths and incredible viewpoints, it’s a real paradise for every wanderer.